-- To acquire insights into factors to consider in planning, engineering and designing a geothermal well
+- Planning, engineering and designing a geothermal well.

-- To know the materials, equipment, technologies and methodologies required to be able to drill and construct geothermal wells.
+- Materials, equipment, technologies and methodologies required for geothermal wells.

 Who Should Attend

-Anyone interested in learning about geothermal energy development and geothermal drilling methodologies and techniques in particular will benefit from this course.
-It is focused on oil and gas professionals who seek to expand their knowledge into geothermal energy and geothermal drilling processes.
+This course is designed for those interested in learning about geothermal energy development and geothermal drilling methodologies and techniques in particular, will benefit from this course.

 Attendees of SPE training courses earn 0.8 CEUs for each day of training.
 We provide each attendee a certificate upon completion of the training course.

-Shaun joined Weatherford in 2005 as Controlled Pressure Drilling (CPD) Engineer for a geothermal aerated fluids drilling campaign in Leyte, Philippines and subsequently served as CPD&T Engineering Coordinator – Indonesia from 2008 - 2011, where he led engineers in supporting a total of ~40 Weatherford projects and ~100 wells (including geothermal operations) in the country.
-He spearheaded the successful delivery of the globally pioneering deepwater managed pressure drilling (MPD) / pressurized mud cap drilling (PMCD) / riser gas risk mitigation (RGRM) project on a dynamically positioned drillship using a submerged rotating control device and is actively involved in other pioneering deepwater MPD/PMCD/RGRM projects globally.
-He served previously as Engineering Manager - Asia Pacific, Well Construction Services, and is currently Sales Manager, Secure Drilling Services – Asia Pacific, as well as Engineering Lead, Well Engineering and Project Management - Asia Pacific, with Weatherford, where he is managing more than 50 engineers in developing novel solutions for critical environments [deepwater, high-pressure, high-temperature (HPHT), narrow mud weight window (NMWW), severe losses, geothermal] using advanced well construction technologies.
+Julmar Shaun S. Toralde spent six years with Negros Oriental State University (NORSU), Philippines as Instructor and Department Chairperson of the Geothermal Engineering Program, also serving as a Research Coordinator of the College of Engineering and Architecture, and Research Journal Editor of the university, from 1999 to 2005.
+Shaun has served Weatherford previously as Controlled Pressure Drilling (CPD) Engineer and as CPD&T Engineering Coordinator and has been personally involved in geothermal aerated drilling projects in the Asia Pacific region.
+He also spearheaded the successful delivery of the globally pioneering deepwater managed pressure drilling (MPD) projects.
+He was also Engineering Manager - Asia Pacific, Well Construction Services, and is currently Engineering / Sales Manager, Secure Drilling Services – Asia Pacific, as well as Engineering Lead, Well Engineering and Project Management - Asia Pacific, with Weatherford, where he is managing more than 50 engineers in developing novel solutions for critical environments using advanced well construction technologies.